Dr. Aimee PaikAdvisor

 When it comes to food, studies show that men who eat a traditional Mediterranean diet have a lower risk of ED.46 That means eating lots of vegetables, fruits, whole grains, nuts, fibres, fish, virgin olive oil and having a moderate wine intake.

-Amongst other benefits, these foods are thought to raise nitric oxide levels, which helps blood vessel to relax and widen, helping blood flow to the penis.46
+Amongst other benefits, these foods are thought to reduce the risk of vascular disease as well as raise nitric oxide levels, which helps blood vessel to relax and widen, helping blood flow to the penis.46

 And you might like to rethink how many beers you’re consuming.
 Whilst a few drinks can help you kiss your bedroom nerves goodbye, overdoing the booze can cause you to have erectile difficulties.